sebs-scholarship/Blog/_posts/2021-01-04-recovering-from-a-bad-semester.md

 ---
 title: Recovering from a Bad Semester
 author: Holly Lakin
-keywords: college, studying, growth
+keywords: college, studying, growth, recovery, help
-cover_img: ''
+cover_img: "/assets/images/screen-shot-2021-01-04-at-12-54-38-pm.jpg"

 ---
 Too busy, too stressed, too many assignments, classes too hard... disappointing semesters are practically unavoidable in college.
 Sometimes, it's enough to be comforted by the old adage "C's get degrees."
-But sometimes, that's not enough, whether you're on a GPA-dependent scholarship or wanting to go to graduate or professional school.
+But other times, that's not enough, whether you're on a GPA-dependent scholarship or shooting for graduate or professional school.
 The good news is that not all semesters have to be this way!
-Here are four ways to get back on your feet.
+Here are four ways to get back on your feet, which I hope will help as we start a new year, too!

 ### Be mindful of your time